 - Choose your finish

-If you want a straight replacement for an existing bulb but don’t know what it’s called, compare your old bulb to those below to find the right one for you.
+If you want a straight replacement for an existing light bulb but don’t know what it’s called, compare your old light bulb to those below to find the right one for you.

 Warm white, cool light, daylight: choosing a ‘simple’ white light bulb can be more complicated than it seems.

-The colour temperature of most bulbs is between 2000K-6500K.
-A 2000K bulb would give off a very warm, yellow light, suitable for cosy living rooms or bedrooms, while a 6500K one would be what is known as a ‘Daylight’ bulb, as it is supposed to recreate exactly that.
+The colour temperature of most light bulbs is between 2000K-6500K.
+A 2000K light bulb would give off a very warm, yellow light, suitable for cosy living rooms or bedrooms, while a 6500K one would be what is known as a ‘Daylight’ light bulb, as it is supposed to recreate exactly that.

 If you’re shopping for a warm white light bulb for the home, look for anything around 2500-3000K, while anything over 4000K would give you a nice cool light.

-Do not use a bulb’s wattage to determine its brightness.
+Do not use a light bulb’s wattage to determine its brightness.

 The ‘lumens’ rating gives a more accurate indication of how bright a light bulb is.
-This is especially important when choosing LED light bulbs as they can give out the same brightness as an incandescent bulb using much less power.
-For example, an LED light bulb that uses only 5 watts (W) of power emits around the same brightness as a traditional 50W bulb (see here to find out how we know this).
+This is especially important when choosing LED light bulbs as they can give out the same brightness as an incandescent light bulb using much less power.
+For example, an LED light bulb that uses only 5 watts (W) of power emits around the same brightness as a traditional 50W light bulb (see our guide to Light Bulb Testing to find out how we know this).

-If you’re still not sure about the difference between watts and lumens, find out more here.
+If you’re still not sure about the difference between watts and lumens, read our guide to Lumens vs Watts.

 LED light bulbs are incredibly long lasting compared to their incandescent counterparts.
 The average rated life of a product will tell you roughly how many hours life you should get out of it before it fails.
 Importantly, though, don’t mix the rated life up with the manufacturer’s warranty period, as the two may not always be the same.

-If an LED bulb fails within its manufacturer’s warranty period, you are entitled to a replacement bulb.
-If it fails outside of this period, you are not, even if the bulb has not reached the average rated life stated on the product.
+If an LED light bulb fails within its manufacturer’s warranty period, you are entitled to a replacement light bulb.
+If it fails outside of this period, you are not, even if the light bulb has not reached the average rated life stated on the product.

 The manufacturer’s warranty should be stated clearly on any product.
 Contact us for help if it is not.